Architectural Careers

 What does an Architectural Technician do?

-• Design and manage all project types from small scale to large commercial, industrial, residential and public projects
+• Design and manage projects, from small renovations to commercial, industrial, residential and public projects

-• Lead the technological design and documentation of a project; forming the link between concept, innovation and realisation
+• Lead the technological design and documentation of a project, linking concept, innovation and realisation

 • Create and support building designs using CAD and other design software

-• Undertake tasks such as site evaluations and risk assessment of projects using BIM
+• Use BIM for site evaluations and project risk assessment

-• Possess a thorough understanding of building regulations, emerging technologies and innovation in the architecture industry
+• Be the expert in building regulations, emerging technologies and innovation in the architecture industry

 Project Manager (Construction)